cairocoder01/dt-metrics-gap-list/README.md

 >
 > \- Zume

-Existing metrics in Disciple.Tools show where you do have contacts, groups and churches, but it doesn't specifically highlight where there ISN'T Kingdom impact happening.
+Existing metrics in Disciple.Tools show where you do have contacts, groups, churches, and users, but it doesn't specifically highlight where there ISN'T Kingdom impact happening.
 This plugin adds a Gap List - both as a map and a flat list of locations - so that you can prioritize your Kingdom efforts.